neonfuzz/HandsDown/README.md

  * Common word pieces e.g., ANG, ITY, SUPER
  * Pronouns e.g., I'VE, THEMSELVES, YOU'LL

+If you press BACKSPACE after having typed a combo, the entire combo will be backspace'd.

 Overrides
 ---------
 Change default shifted behavior of some keys.